 Vesteda Residential Fund

-Vesteda Residential Fund is a contractual investment fund (beleggingsfonds) as defined in section 1:1 of the Dutch Financial Supervision Act (AFS).
+Vesteda Residential Fund is a contractual investment fund as defined in section 1:1 of the Dutch Financial Supervision Act (FSA).
 It is an unlisted fund for the joint account of the participants.
 As such, the economic title to the fund assets is held by the participants pro rata to their participation rights.
-The purpose of the fund is to make investments, and in particular (but not limited to) to invest capital, indirectly or directly, in property mainly designated for residential purposes located in the Netherlands, for the account and at the risk of the participants.
+The purpose of the fund is to make investments, and in particular (but not limited to) to invest capital, directly or indirectly, in property mainly designated for residential purposes located in the Netherlands, for the account and at the risk of the participants.
 The strategy of the fund is further set out in the investment guidelines which form part of the fund’s Terms and Conditions.

-The participants do not take part in the operation of the fund or the management or control of its affairs, and have no right or authority to bind the fund assets, or to vote on matters relating to the fund other than as set forth in or pursuant to the Terms and Conditions.
+The participants do not take part in the operation of the fund or the management or control of its affairs and have no right or authority to bind the fund assets, or to vote on matters relating to the fund other than as set forth in or pursuant to the Terms and Conditions.

-Composition and Governance
+Composition and governance

 The Supervisory Committee supervises how the manager executes its task, as well as the general course of the fund, on behalf of the participants in the fund.
 The Supervisory Committee has established rules regarding the processes and governance in the By-Laws.